 No community without learning, no learning without community.

 Vital Café: No Community Without Learning, No Learning Without Community was held on March 19th at the Whistler Museum & Archives.
-Reserve your seat for May's Vital Café: How Will We Fill Whistler's Empty Stomachs?
+Watch our Vital Signs page for details on the next Vital Café.

 Story by Suki Cheyne from Whistler Learning Centre

 After the CFOW’s Vital Café on Learning and Education on March 19, I was asked to write a blog post on what I had learned.
 I mulled over this idea in my head as I drove home.